jeffersonroth/jjrf-data-reliability-book/src/concepts/systems-reliability/reliability_tools_appendice.md

 Data lineage tools, for instance, provide a clear visualization of data dependencies and flows, similar to how RBDs map out component relationships.
 Data observability platforms extend this by offering comprehensive insights into the health and performance of each part of the data ecosystem, enabling proactive identification and resolution of issues before they escalate.
 Workflow orchestration tools like Apache Airflow ensure that data processes are executed in a reliable sequence, reflecting the dependency management aspect of RBDs.
-Together, these tools form a framework that enhances data system reliability, availability, and integrity, echoing the foundational goals of RBDs in traditional engineering.
+Together, these tools form a framework that enhances data systems reliability, availability, and integrity, echoing the foundational goals of RBDs in traditional engineering.
 ```

 * [Chaos Engineering Tools](./chaos_engineering_tools.md)